Crash of a Consolidated PBY-5A Catalina into the Pacific Ocean: 9 killed

 Circumstances:

-Shortly after take off from North Island-Halsey Field NAS, while climbing, the seaplane stalled and crashed in flames.
-Five crew members were killed while six others were injured.
+Shortly after takeoff from North Island-Halsey Field NAS, while climbing, the seaplane stalled and crashed, bursting into flames.
+Five crew members were killed and six others were injured.
+Then airplane (VP-81) was engaged in a maritime patrol mission.

 Crash of a Consolidated PBY-5 Catalina into the Pacific Ocean: 7 killed